 These might just be the easiest sugar cookies you will ever make.
 They feature a no chill dough that you don’t even have to roll out.
 Which means you can go from craving to cookie in no time flat.

 One of the best things about a crumbl sugar cookie is the SIZE.
 They are absolutely GIANT!
+I use a 3.25 oz cookie scoop to make these cookies.
 You can make them smaller if you would like, but we usually just cut them in half or fourths.
 But no judgement here if you tackle one of these bad boys yourself.
 I guarantee you will want to!

 Ingredients in Crumbl Sugar Cookies

 - Softened Butter- I use salted butter because that is what I always have on hand.
 You could use unsalted if that is what you have, but you will want to add a pinch of salt to the recipe.

 - Almond Extract

 - Flour- All purpose flour will work great in this recipe.